ElizabethM91/Excel-and-Tableau-Project-using-Wealth-of-Nations/README.md

-# 🌟🌍 Wealth of Nations Dataset Analysis
+# 🌍🌟 Wealth of Nations Dataset Analysis🌟🌍

 ## 🚀 Overview
 This repository contains the analysis of the Wealth of Nations dataset using Excel and Tableau.
 The dataset provides insights into various socio-economic indicators across different countries.
 The analysis involves data cleaning, filtering, sorting, and visualization to uncover trends and patterns.